 To retain eligibility for the Zell Miller Scholarship, a student must maintain a 3.30 HOPE Scholar GPA at the 30, 60, and 90 attempted hours checkpoints.
 A Zell Miller Scholarship recipient who has lost Zell Miller Scholarship eligibility at two checkpoints cannot regain eligibility.
 A student must have been receiving the Zell Miller Scholarship to be considered as having lost the Zell Miller Scholarship.
 Students are subject to the end of Spring checkpoints, even if not enrolled for Spring term.
 Students who do not have a 3.30 HOPE Scholar GPA at designated checkpoints will be evaluated for HOPE Scholarship eligibility.
 Zell Miller Scholarship eligible students enrolled part-time for their first three terms of enrollment will have their HOPE Scholar GPA evaluated after the third term, regardless of the number of attempted hours.
 All attempted degree-level coursework is included in the HOPE Scholar GPA, even hours from previous institutions.
-Degree level (ACCEL) courses taken as a high school student after Summer term 2011 are excluded from HOPE Scholar GPA calculations, as well.
+Degree level courses taken as a high school student after Summer term 2011 are excluded from HOPE Scholar GPA calculations, as well.

-In order to receive a Zell Miller Scholarship payment a student must be determined eligible within seven (7) years of their graduation from high school, the date they would have graduated if the student had not withdrawn, or successful completion of a high school equivalency exam, whichever comes first.
+A student who received his or her first HOPE or Zell Miller Scholarship payment for Summer term 2019 or later may receive the HOPE/Zell Miller Scholarship until June 30 following the completion of the tenth full year after his or her high school graduation date, Home Study completion date, or High School Equivalency diploma date.
+A student who received his or her first HOPE/Zell Miller Scholarship payment between Summer term 2011 and Spring term 2019 may receive the HOPE/Zell Miller Scholarship until June 30 following the completion of the seventh full year after his or her high school graduation date, Home Study completion date, or High School Equivalency diploma date.
 Once a student has reached the 127 attempted hours limit, the 127 combined paid hours limit of HOPE/Zell Miller Grant and HOPE/Zell Miller Scholarship hours combined, or earned a Bachelor's degree, the student is no longer eligible for Zell Miller Scholarship.
-Students who feel they meet Zell Miller Scholarship eligibility requirements should submit a request for Zell Miller evaluation to the Financial Aid Office.
+Students who feel they meet Zell Miller Scholarship eligibility requirements should submit a request for Zell Miller evaluation to the Financial Aid Office